tensorflow/docs/site/en/api_docs/python/tf/train/experimental/enable_mixed_precision_graph_rewrite.md

 * `ClearList`: Ops that do not have numerically significant adverse effects.
 E.g. `ArgMax` and `Floor`.
-* `WhiteList`: Ops that are considered numerically safe for execution in float16, and thus are always converted.
+* `AllowList`: Ops that are considered numerically safe for execution in float16, and thus are always converted.
 E.g. `Conv2D`.
-* `BlackList`: Ops that are numerically unsafe to execute in float16 and can negatively affect downstream nodes.
+* `DenyList`: Ops that are numerically unsafe to execute in float16 and can negatively affect downstream nodes.
 E.g. `Softmax`.
-* `GrayList`: Ops that are considered numerically safe for execution in float16 unless downstream from a BlackList Op.
+* `GrayList`: Ops that are considered numerically safe for execution in float16 unless downstream from a DenyList Op.
 E.g. `Add` and `AvgPool`.

 When this function is used, gradients should be computed and applied with the returned optimizer, either by calling `opt.minimize()` or